 - For Combination Permits (if applicable):

-Step 1: Research your property and what you need for your project
+Step 1: Research your property and what you need to convert your attic, basement or garage

 Code and rules